santosh1997/PlanGuru/README.md

 2. Taken care there is no bottle neck which degrades the performance

+3. Made sure all are non blocking async calls

-3. Datetime ISO String is getting saved in DB to ensure that all the datetime values in disk are in UTC Timezone (It standardizes the datetime values stored)
+4. Datetime ISO String is getting saved in DB to ensure that all the datetime values in disk are in UTC Timezone (It standardizes the datetime values stored)